HBsAg ELISA Kit (96 Tests)

 - Do not use reagents beyond the stated expiry date.

-- Do not modify the test procedure or substitute reagents unless stipulated as interchangeable.
+- Do not modify the test procedure or substitute reagents unless stated as interchangeable.

 - Do not allow wells to become dry during the assay procedure.